 There are, broadly, two ways to look at your strategy process: deliberate and emergent

-Given our uncertain economic environment, we find clients are looking at their strategy afresh.
+Given our uncertain economic and social environment, we find clients are looking at their strategy afresh.
 Or rather they are looking at their strategy processes afresh.
+They are thinking, “Do we develop and learn from our strategy in the best way?”

 We find organisations generally look at, develop and execute their strategy in one of two ways, deliberate or emergent strategy.
 Our view is that organisations need a combination of both.
 That combination applies to their strategy AND to they system for managing their strategy.